 If you display partisan or campaign material inside the polling site, you will be asked to leave

 You can wear any campaign or political party flair, and people often do.
-As long as you are not actively campaigning inside a polling site, you are free to wear a campaign button, a Republicans hat, or your old "Yes we can" memorabilia.
+As long as you are not actively campaigning inside a polling site, you are free to wear a campaign button, a MAGA hat, or your old "Yes we can" memorabilia.

 Your old schools are your polling sites